Princeigwe/Elixir.io/README.md

     3. Registration as a patient or a medical doctor, creates a profile for the party.

+    4. Registering as a doctor is done in different departments, as a consultant or non-consultant

-    4. Attributes of the patient profile:
+    5. Attributes of the patient profile:
         - imageUrl: This attribute is not yet implemented, but it will be working with AWS S3.
         - user: This is a reference to the created user account.
         - firstName